buxkaizhe/mongodb-repo/readme.md

   };
   ```

-* There are two types of repository to use
+- There are two types of repository to use

-  * With type
+  - With type

     ```ts
+    import {
+      mongodb,
+      tRepositoryConfig,
+      MongoConfig,
+      MongodbRepositoryForType,
-    import { mongodb, tRepositoryConfig, MongoConfig, MongodbRepositoryForType } from '@buxkaizhe/mongodb-repo';
+    } from '@buxkaizhe/mongodb-repo';

     type tTransaction = {
       _id: string;
-      status: "PENDING" | "SUCCESS" | "FAILED";
+      status: 'PENDING' | 'SUCCESS' | 'FAILED';
       date: string;
       from: string;
       to: string;
       users: string[];
-    }
+    };

     const trxRepo = new MongodbRepositoryForType<tTransaction>(
       TransactionConfig,